 2. Be Reasonable About Your Commute

-3. Get Ready the Night Before
+3. Get Ready the Night Before and Get to Work on Time

-Mr. Frank giggled.
-“Well, my late-to-work story is different.
+“My late-to-work story is different.
 I was only late on certain days.
 You know what I’m talking about.
 The days when I couldn’t decide which outfit to wear.
 After I began setting my clothes out the night before, things improved.”

 All of the teachers smiled and nodded.
 Yes, they knew all about wardrobe indecision.
+Funny how choosing an outfit or making lunch make it impossible to get to work on time.

 “I’d like to piggyback on that thought,” said Mrs. Cordova.
 “For me, getting to work on time requires meal prep the night before.
 First, my lunch – and my kids’ – need to be packed.
 Second, I need to know what I’m getting out for dinner.
 And if it’s a crockpot meal, everything needs to be chopped and measured the day before.
 Finally, I even prepare breakfast foods ahead of time.
 At my house, we freeze pancakes and small egg muffins.”